My Ancestral Chart

 In 1931, the son, John J., was assigned to the newly organized headquarters auto squad.
 He also served on the Headquarters Detective Bureau, holding the rank of Lieutenant.
 He worked primarily on the vice squad, and later was in charge of the police garage on Franklin Street.
 As if this wasn't enough to keep him busy, he also was a member of the Police Anchor Club, Knights of Columbus, Patrolmen's Benevolent Association, Superior Officers Association, and Newark Police Post No. 1439 Veterans of Foreign Wars.

-John J. married Mary O'Malley, the daughter of Martin and Annie O'Malley.
+In 1941, John J. married Mary O'Malley, the daughter of Martin O'Malley and Annie Tehnay.
+Mary was born in Newark on February 28, 1892.
 Martin was also a Newark Policeman.
 Mary was a one-time Democratic state committeewoman and the sister of Police Inspector Eugene O'Malley.
+They married each other late in life.
+John J. was 50 and Mary 40.

 John H., the father, retired from the police force on September 1, 1931.
-In 1934, he was living at 9 Woodland Terrace in Livingston, NJ when he was diagnosed with Arteriosclerosis and Myocarditis.
+He and Antoinette moved to 9 Woodland Terrace in Livingston, New Jersey, about 10 miles west of Newark.
+In 1934, he was diagnosed with Arteriosclerosis and Myocarditis.
 He died four years later, July 25, 1938, from the effects of those conditions, plus Pulmonary Edema.
 He was 71 years old.
 He was buried next to his second wife, Anna House Bechtold, at Holy Sepulchre Cemetery.
-Sometime between Anna's death in 1919 and his own death in 1938, John remarried for a third time, to a woman named Antoinette.
-At least, that's what it says on his death certificate.

 62-year-old John J., the son, died at St. James's Hospital after a long bout with liver cancer, on August 9, 1953.
 He and his wife Mary were living at 244 Roseville Avenue in Newark.
 At the time of his death, he was still working as a detective lieutenant with the Newark Police Department, a thirty-five year veteran.
 John, Catherine and Anna, and the children, Catherine and John J. are all buried at Holy Sepulchre Cemetery in East Orange, NJ.
-I don't know what became of John J.'s twin sister Mary, or of his wife Mary.
+I don't know what became of John J.'s twin sister Mary.
+John's wife Mary lived until her 88th year and died on October 8, 1981.
+She was buried with John at Holy Sepulchre.

 It was in Yonkers where Louis met and married Helena (Lena) K. Henn.
 Lena was born in Yonkers in September of 1863.
 Her parents were Prussian immigrants, John and Helena Henn, who were living at 19 Washington Street in Yonkers at the time of the marriage.
 Lena's father was a shoemaker.
 Lena was working at the Alexander Smith Carpet Company (referred to as "the carpet shop" by family descendants) when she met Louis.